North Carolina`s Top Cash Home Buyer

 The executor or personal representative should proceed to the probate court and file an intention to sell a probate house and other assets as soon as the home’s valuation is complete.
 The intention should include the assessment of the home and the chosen selling strategy.

-Once the petition is accepted, the executor can begin listing the residence for sale.
+The house will be available for listing after the petition is signed.
 The owner may sell the property independently through distressed property purchasers or a broker with experience in probate transactions.
 The executor should notify a buyer expressing interest that the sale will only proceed upon the court’s approval.

 If further bidders appear during the court proceedings, the probate court will assume jurisdiction.
 They’ll assist with both underbidding and overbidding.
 Expect strict regulations as this sale portion is part of court proceedings.